 29) What are closing costs?

-On the day one actually purchases their new home they are required to pay certain costs associated with this endeavor.
-In addition to one’s down payment, the prepaid property tax and homeowner’s insurance premiums there will be other fees to consider: Land Title registration fees Attorney fees and Disbursements Fire Insurance Contents Insurance
+On the day one actually purchases the new home they are required to pay certain costs associated with this endeavour.
+In addition to one’s down payment, the prepaid property tax, and homeowner’s insurance premiums there will be other fees to consider: Land Title registration fees Attorney fees and Disbursements Fire Insurance Contents Insurance

 30) What happens if I am not satisfied with a mortgage offer?

 Don’t accept it.
 You have no obligation to accept any of the offers that are made to you by any lenders.
-Shop for what suites you.
+Shop for what suits you.

 31) What is the difference between term and amortization?